tembo-io/pg_vectorize/docs/api/search.md

 This index optimizes queries that search for products where the `price` is greater than 100.

-By combining the `where_sql` filtering feature with partial indices, you can efficiently narrow down search results and improve query performance.
+By combining the `where` filtering feature with partial indices, you can efficiently narrow down search results and improve query performance.